PowerPigeon26/OpenWeatherMapProject/README.md

 Hi!
 This project was made to familiarize myself with APIs in C#.
-The OpenWeatherMap API was used to allow the user to specify a city, and then the API would return weather information about that city, in this case displaying the temperature in farenheit.
+The OpenWeatherMap API was used to allow the user to specify a city, and then the API returns weather information about that city, in this case displaying the temperature in farenheit.